cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 even vacuous) robustness.

-Different variants of Prio3 ({{prio3}}) use different field sizes: Prio3Count uses Field64; but Prio3Sum, Prio3SumVec, and Prio3Histogram use Field128, a
+Different variants of Prio3 ({{prio3}}) use different field sizes: Prio3Count and Prio3Sum use Field64; but Prio3SumVec, Prio3Histogram, and
-field that is twice as large as Field64.
+Prio3MultihotCountVec all use Field128, a field that is twice as large as Field64.
 This is due to the use of joint randomness ({{flp}}) in the latter variants.
-Joint randomness allows for more flexible circuit design (see {{flp-bbcggi19-overview-extensions}}), but opens up Prio3 to precomputation attacks, which the larger field mitigates.
+Joint randomness allows for more flexible circuit design (see
+{{flp-bbcggi19-overview-extensions}}), but opens up Prio3 to offline attacks in which the attacker searches for input shares for an invalid measurement that derive joint randomness that causes the circuit to accept.
+Choosing a large enough field ensures this computation is too expensive to be feasible.
 (See
 {{DPRS23}}, Theorem 1.)
 Note that privacy is not susceptible to such attacks.

 Another way to mitigate this issue (or improve robustness in general) is to